My recent blogs have been all about Skincare & Essential Oils. I found so much information, that I am continuing with a blog about Rosacea…

 Essential Oils to consider for Rosacea:

 Geranium: (Pelargonium graveolens) this relaxing essential oil is good for all skin types as it balances sebum production.
-Geranium’s astringent and antiseptic properties would be helpful for symptoms of Rosacea like redness or enlarged capillaries.
+Geranium’s astringent may be helpful for symptoms of Rosacea like enlarged capillaries.

-Lavender: (Lavendula Angustifolia) the workhorse of all essential oils, Lavender’s gentle antiseptic & anti-inflammatory properties would be helpful in dealing with Rosacea, as well as calming any stress that you may be feeling.
+Lavender: (Lavendula Angustifolia) the workhorse of all essential oils, Lavender’s gentle antiseptic & anti-inflammatory properties may be helpful in dealing with Rosacea.

-German Chamomile: (Matricaria recutita) One of the most gentle, calming essential oils, it has properties that help with stress, are helpful for sensitive skin, & help to reduce redness due to enlarged capillaries.
+German Chamomile: (Matricaria recutita) One of the most gentle, calming essential oils, it has properties that may be helpful for sensitive skin.

-Helichrysum: (Helichrysum italicum) this essential oil, (also called Everlasting), is a gentle oil that has antiseptic & anti-inflammatory properties that are especially good for the inflamed skin that goes along with Rosacea.
+Helichrysum: (Helichrysum italicum) this essential oil, (also called Everlasting), is a gentle oil that has antiseptic & anti-inflammatory properties that may be helpful for the inflamed skin that goes along with Rosacea.

-Neroli: (Citrus aurantium var amara) this essential oil is from the blossom of the Bitter Orange Tree; it’s thought to reduce redness, soothe dry skin with broken capillaries as well as ease any stress or anxiety that you may be feeling.
+Neroli: (Citrus aurantium var amara) this essential oil is from the blossom of the Bitter Orange Tree; it’s thought to reduce redness, soothe dry skin with broken capillaries.
 (You can also use Bergamot essential oil)

-Sandalwood: (Santalum spicatum) A gentle oil that has anti-inflammatory properties that soothe inflamed, irritated or dry skin.
-Sandalwood is a meditative essential oil that helps to calm stress & anxiety.
+Sandalwood: (Santalum spicatum) A gentle oil that has anti-inflammatory properties that may be helpful for inflamed, irritated or dry skin.
 (You can also use Patchouli essential oil)

-Tea tree: (Melaleuca alternifolia) Its antiseptic properties are helpful for the inflammation & acne-like bumps of Rosacea.
+Tea tree: (Melaleuca alternifolia) Its antiseptic properties may be helpful for the inflammation & acne-like bumps of Rosacea.

 Hydrosols for Rosacea: Hydrosols are the by-product of the steam distillation process of essential oils & work well as toners.
 Anti-inflammatory Hydrosols to consider are Rose Geranium, Calendula, German or Roman Chamomile & Helichrysum.
 Tea Tree hydrosol may also work.
 Everyone tends to respond differently